CoolStars20/badgedeamon/README.rst

 ==============================
 This script has a number of issues that an attacker could use to disturb your operation.
 For Cool Stars none of the following attacks happened and most people who want to attend your conference will probably play nice.
 In the end, this is not a crucial application.
 If it fails, you can still print badges with a standard image for everyone.
 However, I want to list a few problems that I am aware of here so you can look out for it - I also appreciate pull requests to improve the code:

 - Name changes: People could change their name to anything, not just from "Hans Guenther" to "Hans M. Guenther", but also to "Kim Smith".
-We did not allow transfer of a registration to somebody else, so I looked at the initial names in the database and the final names after all changes that took me about 5 min for 500 people.
+We did not allow transfer of a registration to somebody else, so I looked by hand at the initial names in the database (does not take long).
 - Offensive content: We looked at every badge as we printed it and cut the paper (about 1 hour to flip though a pdf with 500 draft badges).
 If we had seen any image that violated our Code of Conduct, we would have replaced it with a blank badge but that did not come up.
 - Attendees who don't care: We had about a dozen (2% of all attendees) badges that where obviously wrong or unreadable (e.g. affiliation so long that it runs off the page or attendee name="New Name here: New name here").
 Either those people did not bother to check that their badge come out right or they missed our email in their spam filter or because they were on vacation or something.
 We fixed those by hand before we printed the badges (as I said in the last point, we flipped through a large pdf with all badges before we printed it).
 - email spam: The script processes and answers every email.
 If an attendee has a script that answers back, you can fire back and forth and quickly reach the 500 email per day limit.
 Fortunately, automatic "vacation reply" email typically don't do that.